AIFDR/riab/docs/usage/faq.rst

   For raster data, use gdalwarp, for example gdalwarp -t_srs EPSG:4326 <source>.tif <target>.tif

   For vector data use ogr2ogr.
-For example ogr2ogr -t_srs EPSG:4326 <target>.shp <source>.shp
+For example from TM-3 zone 48.2 ogr2ogr -s_srs EPSG:23834 -t_srs EPSG:4326 <target>.shp <source>.shp

 My Risiko production server is live but no map shows?
 ::